 After facing the loss of a loved one who didn’t have a will or investments protecting against the process altogether.
 To sell a probate property can mean long drawn out proceedings, especially with larger estates.

 It can be costly to go through, so avoid making the mistake of skipping any of the legal requirements which can further tie up your property.
 You’ll need to be patient as the assets of the deceased are analyzed and the rightful inheritors of the estate are determined.
 Executors may need to liquidate the real estate, leading to the probate court distributing the funds evenly among those beneficiaries.

-Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Detroit.
+Once you’ve obtained your certified appraisal, you’ll next want to proceed by filing a petition with the court to sell the probate property in Southeast Michigan.
 While filling out your petition, be certain the information includes any pertinent information about the property along with the method that will be used to complete the sale, be it at an auction or on the open real estate market.
 Submit your petition along with your certified appraisal.
 Once you’ve obtained the court’s approval, you may then proceed with the sale.